pluginever/wp-content-pilot/readme.txt

 We would love to hear your suggestions!
 Feel free to open a new issue [here](https://github.com/pluginever/wp-content-pilot/issues) as the feature request.

 == Changelog ==
+= 2.1.2 (May 28, 2025) =
+* Compatibility - Check PHP compatibility and update the plugin to support PHP 8.0 or above.
+* Fix - Few known issues are fixed.

 = 2.1.1 (May 15, 2025) =
 * Fix - Few minor issues are fixed.